 Fear not, my friend.
-Getting your favourite cleaning cloth back to it’s soft, soak-it-up- goodness is easy as pie.
+Getting your favorite cleaning cloth back to it’s soft, soak-it-up- goodness is easy as pie.

-Why Do Norwex or e-cloth Cloth get Stiff?
+Why Does Your Norwex or e-cloth® Cloth get Stiff?

 Because the fibers get coated with… stuff.
 Like:

 - Detergent if you use too much detergent or don’t rinse enough.
 This is often an issue if you’re using a detergent with fillers or rinsing your cloth after each use with a bit of dish soap.
 Make sure to rinse it well afterwards to get all that soap out.